 - space to focus on your family and how best to deal with the bleeding disorder

-We offer a free creche operated by staff with experience of dealing with children with bleeding disorders which is open to all children.
+We offer a free creche operated by staff with experience dealing with children with bleeding disorders that are open to all children.
 This is a whole family event and we welcome all children, including siblings without a bleeding disorder.

 Where are Newly Diagnosed Weekends held?

 The events are held in a hotel and all sessions take place in the same building.
-The location of the hotel varies – we try to make sure that people don’t have to travel too far.
+The hotel’s location varies – we try to make sure that people don’t have to travel too far.

 How long does it last?

 It starts on Friday afternoon and finishes on Sunday afternoon

 Our NDWs are free.
 The Society covers the cost of accommodation and meals, excluding drinks.